The Effelsberg radio telescope turns 50

 The Max Planck Institute for Radio Astronomy (MPIfR) in Bonn/Germany explores the universe in radio and infrared wavelengths.
 It houses three research departments on „Fundamental Physics in Radio Astronomy“, „Millimeter and Submillimeter Astronomy“, and „Radio Astronomy/VLBI“, as well as a number of research groups and technical departments.

 With a diameter of 100 meters, the Effelsberg radio telescope is one of the largest fully steerable radio telescopes on Earth.
 The telescope is used to observe pulsars, cold gas and dust nebulae, the sites of star formation, jets from black holes and the nuclei of distant galaxies, as well as radio emission and magnetic fields in our Milky Way and nearby galaxies.
-The Effelsberg telescope is an important part of VLBI, the worldwide network of radio telescopes.
+The Effelsberg telescope is an important constituent of VLBI, the worldwide network of radio telescopes.
 The combination of different telescopes in interferometric operation makes it possible to obtain the sharpest images of the universe.

 Contact for scientific information: